Pyrokahd/Fenecon-Solar-Dashboard/README.md

 A web app for logging and displaying solar voltage values for a fenecon solar collector system. \
 It primarly displays the average (average over all battery cells) voltage for every battery module.
 Every module has 14 cells.
 These values are collected from the battery tower using the fenecon API and then stored in a csv file.

-*Currently 10 modules are expected in the collection script.
-There is yet no config file to change it*

 [Installation Linux/RaspberryPi](#on-linux--raspberry-pi)  <br>
 [Installation Windows](#on-windows) <br>
 [Data Location](#file-storage---where-is-my-data) <br>